Outcome-guided Bayesian Clustering for Disease Subtype Discovery Using High-dimensional Transcriptomic Data: Result

-We used Silhouette score \citep{rousseeuw1987silhouettes} to benchmark the homogeneity of subtype patterns.
-A larger Silhouette score indicates both better separation between clusters and better cohesion within respective clusters.
-For the heatmap patterns, the GuidedBayesianClustering achieved more homogenous clustering results (mean Silhouette = 0.053 $\sim$ 0.071, Figure~\ref{fig:heatmapKM}a, ~\ref{fig:heatmapKM}c,~\ref{fig:heatmapKM}e,~\ref{fig:heatmapKM}g) than the BayesianClustering (mean Silhouette = 0.037, Figure~\ref{fig:heatmapKM}i)).
-Since we did not have the underlying true clustering result, we further used the overall survival difference between subtypes to examine whether the resulting subtypes were clinically meaningful.
-The Kaplan-Meier survival curves of the five disease subtypes obtained from each GuidedBayesianClustering methods were well separated with highly significant p-values ($p=7.3 \times 10^{-12} \sim 1.17 \times 10^{-8}$), Figure~\ref{fig:heatmapKM}b,~\ref{fig:heatmapKM}d,~\ref{fig:heatmapKM}f,~\ref{fig:heatmapKM}h), while the BayesianClustering method only achieved moderate significant survival difference ($p=0.004$, Figure~\ref{fig:heatmapKM}j).
+To benchmark the homogeneity of disease subtype patterns, we utilized Silhouette score \citep{rousseeuw1987silhouettes}, where larger Silhouette score demonstrated not only better separation between clusters but better cohesion within respective clusters as well.
+As shown in heatmap patterns, the clustering results from GuidedBayesianClustering (mean Silhouette = 0.051 $\sim$ 0.072, Figure~\ref{fig:heatmapKM}a, ~\ref{fig:heatmapKM}c, ~\ref{fig:heatmapKM}e, ~\ref{fig:heatmapKM}g) were more homogenous than the clustering result from the BayesianClustering (mean Silhouette = 0.033, Figure~\ref{fig:heatmapKM}i)).
+Furthermore, since there was no underlying true clustering results, the overall survival difference between subtypes was used to indicate whether the obtained subtypes were clinically meaningful.
+The Kaplan-Meier survival curves for the five subtypes derived from the GuidedBayesianClustering with each clinical guidance were well separated, indicating a significant survival difference ($p=5.74 \times 10^{-12} \sim 1.17 \times 10^{-8}$), Figure~\ref{fig:heatmapKM}b,~\ref{fig:heatmapKM}d,~\ref{fig:heatmapKM}f,~\ref{fig:heatmapKM}h), while the BayesianClustering method only achieved moderate significant survival difference ($p=3.48 \times 10^{-6}$, Figure~\ref{fig:heatmapKM}j).

 This is expected since all the GuidedBayesianClusering methods had guidance from clinical outcome variables but the BayesianClustering method did not.
 Remarkably, the NPI-GuidedBayesianClusering, the ER-GuidedBayesianClusering, and the HER2-GuidedBayesianClusering still achieved good survival separation even though they did not use any survival information.
-This is not unreasonable as all these clinical variables were related to the breast cancer and thus could impact the overall survival.
+This is not unreasonable, as all of these clinical outcome variables were associated with breast cancer and therefore might affect the overall survival.

-We further evaluated the clustering results obtained from each method by comparing with PAM50 subtypes, which is regarded as the gold standard for breast cancer subtypes.
-Table~\ref{tab:evaluate} shows that the ARI values from four types of GuidedBayesianClustering (0.233 $\sim$ 0.236) were greater than the ARI values from the BayesianClustering (0.177), indicating that the subtype results from the GuidedBayesianClustering were closer to the gold standard than those from the BayesianClustering.
+Since PAM50 is considered the gold standard for breast cancer subtypes, we compared the resulting subtypes obtained by each method with the PAM50 subtypes.
+As shown in Table~\ref{tab:evaluate}, the ARI values from the GuidedBayesianClustering with all four types of clinical outcome guidance (0.223 $\sim$ 0.236) were greater than that from the BayesianClustering (0.176).
+Compared with the BayesianClustering, the subtype results obtained by the GuidedBayesianClustering were more consistent with the gold standard.